08 July 2022

 You’ll find acids in all forms of skincare products- facial washes, toners, serums, moisturisers and even face masks!
 You can start by introducing acids into one of these product choices, say, a serum or toner.
 Pair this with a moisturiser to reduce dryness and irritation.
 Continue reading for recommended skincare pairings with aids!

 If you’re afraid of leaving acids on your skin overnight or for an extended period of time, use acids where you can wash them off shortly.
 Facial washes and masks that contain acids are safer and gentler on the skin for this reason.
+I share my product reviews and recommendations in Review of Face Acids in Skincare.

 Some of the side effects or complications of using acids on the skin include: